Skip to content

 The Flink, and Confluent Cloud api keys and secrets are different.

 • Set the CONFIG_FILE environment variable to point to the config.yaml file.
-For running all the tests, the config.yaml file may be saved under the tests folder
+The following is used for integration tests.

 Development activities